 What Sets Us Apart From Wannabes

-Quite a few times, people looking for income properties in London Ontario miss the boat because by the time they have confirmed all the facts, or, ‘run their numbers’ (usually erroneously), or, gathered solid information, the opportunity is gone because of other buyers or the property has been sold!
+Quite a few times, people looking for income properties in London Ontario miss the boat because by the time they have confirmed all the facts, or, ‘run their numbers’ (usually erroneously), or, gathered reliable information, the opportunity is gone because of other buyers or the property has been sold!

-I see this daily, the fence sitters, the ‘time is not right’ folks or in 75% of the cases, their analysis of the property and income is faulty, that their illusion or perception of cash flow, appreciation and risk tolerance is inconsistent with what wise investors do!
+I see this daily, the fence-sitters, the ‘time is not right’ folks, or in 75% of the cases, their analysis of the property and income is faulty, that their illusion or perception of cash flow, appreciation and risk tolerance is inconsistent with what wise investors do!

 The average real estate professional relies on what he or she hears & perceives, a great real estate professional assimilates all the available facts, sifts out the chaff, and makes the go/no-go decision on his/her ability to adhere to what I call the brutal truth.

-Great investors never buy because of what the market is doing, they don’t care.
+Great investors never buy because of what the market is doing; they don’t care.
 It can be up, it can be down, they understand cash flow, they look at the big picture and they think long term.
 They buy on expectation and sell on results!
 Period.

 As J.P.
 Getty said, “Investors bank on climate, while speculators bet on the weather.”
 In other words, the real estate market works more like a barometer than a thermometer.

 Getting excellent and accurate information and then being able to act decisively on that information is what separates the wannabees and the wealthy.

 What We Do When Working For Our Investor Clients: